pancsta/asyncmachine-go/README.md

 ![am-dbg](assets/am-dbg.light.png#gh-light-mode-only)

 `am-dbg` is a lightweight, multi-client debugger for AM.
-It easily handles hundreds of client machines simultaneously streaming telemetry data (and potentially many more).
+It easily handles hundreds of client machines, which are simultaneously streaming telemetry data.
 Some features include:

 - states tree
 - log view